latin-dict/latin-dict.github.io/_dictionaries/Smith1854.md

 [Download][2] files compiled for dictionary shells or view [source files][1].
 Format Slob is recommended for GoldenDict, read [documentation][3] about other applications.

+[Another version](http://classicalepwing.osdn.jp/download.html) (with corrections) in EPWING format was created by 大久保克彦.

 ## Exemplum